'Vision Zero' Road Safety Strategy 2024 to 2035

 8.5

-• Operation Limit is one of the longest running campaigns focussing on drink/drug driving, taking place for 5/6 weeks in the winter and one week in the summer.
+• Operation Limit is one of the longest running campaigns focussing on drink/drug driving, taking place for 5/6 weeks in the winter.

 • Operation Close Pass focuses on vulnerable road users for example cyclists and horse riders.
 This operation involves plain clothed police officers riding a bicycle working together with nearby police officers who are notified if motorists drive too close to the cyclist or commit other motoring offences.